vieirafrancisco/twitter-fake-account-recognition/README.md

     'followers':                            Number of followers
     'friends':                              Number of friends
     'number_tweets':                        Number of tweets analized
-    'number_interval_tweets':               Number of intervals from one tweet to another 'mean_interval_tweets':                 Mean of tweet's intervals
+    'number_tweets_intervals':              Number of intervals from one tweet to another 'mean_interval_tweets':                 Mean of tweet's intervals
     'variance_interval_tweets':             Variance of tweet's intervals
     'standard_deviation_interval_tweets':   Standard deviation of tweet's intervals